top of page

 Eligibility

-Current undergraduates, recent graduates and graduate students of Yale University of at least 50% Asian ethnic heritage are eligible to apply.
-We seek applicants both with and without experience at Asian American community organizations.
+Current undergraduates and graduate students of Yale University are eligible to apply.
+We seek applicants with and without experience at community organizations that serve the AAPI community.
 Priority will be given to undergraduates and students on financial aid, but all interested students are encouraged to apply.

 Funding Information

-Winners of the fellowship will receive a $3,000 grants.
-The check will be made directly to the sponsoring organization by the Asian Pacific Fund.
+Winners of the fellowship will receive a $7,500 grants.
+The check will be made directly to the sponsoring organization by the Association of Asian American Yale Alumni (AAAYA).
 Fellowships are intended to help make up for summer earnings that students would lose by volunteering at nonprofit organizations instead of taking paying jobs.
 AAAYA will also consider applications for independent projects, provided that someone at a 501(c)(3) nonprofit organization agrees to oversee the project.

 What are my post-fellowship obligations